- About Egypt

 The country has witnessed significant political and economic changes since 2011.
 Through this transition, which includes periods of political unrest, the main income sources of the economy have been negatively impacted, particularly in the tourism sector, as well as revenues from the Suez Canal, oil and remittances from Egyptians working abroad, affected by the global economy.

-Despite the significant progress recorded on each of the Millennium Development Goals (MDGs), Egypt has not reached the anticipated targets for poverty reduction, environment protection and gender equity.
-On the latter, while positive trends are beginning to emerge, there are many issues concerning gender equality and the empowerment of women that pose challenges to development.
-Egypt ranks 130 on the Gender Inequality Index out of 187 countries (Human Development Report).
+Despite the visible progress to achieve the Millennium Development Goals (MDGs), Egypt has not reached the anticipated targets for poverty reduction, environment protection and gender equity.
+On the latter, while positive trends are beginning to emerge, Egypt is still working on issues related to gender equality and the empowerment of women.

 At this point in Egypt's History...

-Egypt has witnessed a prolonged struggle for democracy that was at its highest intensity during the period of January 25 2011 when massive young and determined activists took to the streets of Cairo and other major cities and sustained a continuous largely peaceful demonstrations for a period of 18 days, until President Mubarak stepped down and a new political phase in the country’s history began.
-Since then, dramatic and continuously changing political, economic and social dynamics provide Egypt and its development partners with new development opportunities and challenges.
-Along with the rest of the UN development system, UNDP is responding to the new needs Egyptian citizens face as they work to build a new Egypt that fulfils their demands for “bread, freedom and social justice”.
-At the same time, UNDP remains engaged on a wide range of development issues that have been on the country’s agenda for some time and which require sustained attention.
+Egypt has witnessed a revolution that started in January 25, 2011 when massive young Egyptians took the streets of Cairo and other major cities, and sustained a largely peaceful demonstrations for a period of 18 days, until Former President Mubarak stepped down and a new political phase in the country’s history began.
+The country has undergone dramatic and continuously changing political, economic and social situations which affected Egypt and its development partners development priorities and actions.